alozano-77/AWS-SAA-C02-Course/README.md

 A subnet is located in one availability zone.
 Try to split each subnet into tiers (web, application, db, spare).
-Since each Region has at least 3 AZ's, it is a good practice to start splitting the network into 4 different AZs.
+Since each Region has at least 3 AZs, it is a good practice to start splitting the network into 4 different AZs.
 This allows for at least one subnet in each AZ, and one spare.
 Taking a /16 subnet and splitting it 16 ways will make each a /20.